Ojerinde/Redux_Practice/README.md

 ## Introduction

-I built this site just to practice my Redux tool skill
+Redux_Practice App is an app I built to practice my Redux tool skill after taking a course on it.

+In the App,
+* I used regular expression to validate the input field.(integer type is not allowed)
-* I built my custom action creator object.
+* I built my custom action creator object.(I chose fat reducer above fat component)
-* I make use of Rest Countries API.
+* I make use of Rest Countries API to fetch the searched country.
-* I used Firebase backend to test out the async request
+* I used Firebase Realtime database as my backend.
+* I also put into practice React Architectural design.

 ## Getting Started